t3kt/raytk/src/operators/filter/circularRepeat.md

-Repeat an SDF to fill a 2D circular area.
+Repeat an space to fill a 2D circular area.

 ## Parameters